Anonymous surveys for your patients' inner circle. Get the perspectives that transform treatment.

 Rescorla, Achenbach, Ivanova et al. — Journal of Psychopathology and Behavioral Assessment

-The first standardized measurement tool for collateral information found a direct association: therapists who review more informant sources take more therapeutic actions.
+The first standardized measurement tool for collateral information (M-CICAS) found a direct association: clinicians who review more informant sources take more therapeutic actions per appointment.

-Neurologically-based insight deficits (anosognosia) affect approximately half of patients with schizophrenia and 40% with bipolar disorder, making external perspectives essential.
+Neurologically-based insight deficits (anosognosia) affect a substantial proportion of patients with schizophrenia, making external perspectives essential for accurate assessment.

 No. Respondents never create accounts, and we don't collect names, emails, IP addresses, or device fingerprints.
 The only thing a respondent shares is their relationship type (e.g., friend, family member, coworker).
 The therapist sees the responses grouped by relationship type but has no way to identify who specifically wrote what.